elastic/elastic-agent/pkg/component/runtime/README.md

 The Agent can only call 3 commands on the endpoint binary that allows it to:
 1. Check if the Endpoint service is installed
 2. Install the Endpoint service.
-The Endpoint service is started automatically upon install.
+The Endpoint service is started automatically upon installation.
 3. Uninstall the Endpoint service.